henferch/B-PR-F/README.md

 ## Project content

 In this repository you will find the GNU Octave implementation of the framework proposed for the simulation and the experimental studies.
+Watch the project video by clicking on the image bellow

 [![Watch the video about the work proposal](Images/setup.png)](https://www.youtube.com/watch?v=aOPSj8vMPnM&t=5s)